ray-project/kuberay/apiserver/DEVELOPMENT.md

 #### Local Kind Cluster Deployment

-For local development the following `make` targets are provided as a convenience.
+As a convenience for local development the following `make` targets are provided:

 * `make cluster` -- creates a local kind cluster, using the configuration from `hack/kind-cluster-config.yaml`.
 It creates a port mapping allowing for the service running in the kind cluster to be accessed on  `localhost:318888` for HTTP and `localhost:318887` for RPC.
 * `make clean-cluster` -- deletes the local kind cluster created with `make cluster`
 * `load-image` -- loads the docker image defined by the `IMG` make variable into the kind cluster.
 The default value for variable is: `kuberay/apiserver:latest`.
 The name of the image can be changed by using `make load-image -e IMG=<your image name and tag>`
 * `operator-image` -- Build the operator image to be loaded in your kind cluster.
 The tag for the operator image is `kuberay/operator:latest`.
 This step is optional.
 * `load-operator-image` -- Load the operator image to the kind cluster created with `create-kind-cluster`.
-The tag for the operator image is `kuberay/operator:latest`, and the tag can be overriden using `make load-operator-image -E OPERATOR_IMAGE_TAG=<operator tag>`.
-To use the nightly operator tag, set the tag to 'nightly`.`
+The tag for the operator image is `kuberay/operator:latest`, and the tag can be overridden using `make load-operator-image -E OPERATOR_IMAGE_TAG=<operator tag>`.
+To use the nightly operator tag, set the tag to `nightly`.
 * `deploy-operator` -- Deploy operator into your cluster.
 The tag for the operator image is `kuberay/operator:latest`.
 * `undeploy-operator` -- Undeploy operator from your cluster